Top-rated local movers that handle Chicago to Fort Worth moves

 - Fort Worth is considered to be safer than Chicago with a safety index of 56.81 vs Chicago’s 33.87.

-- Air quality in Fort Worth is moderate, and in Chicago it's good.
+- Air quality in Fort Worth is Moderate, and in Chicago it’s Good.

-- Elevator reservation: Make sure to arrange elevator access in advance if your building requires reservations for moving.
+- Elevator reservation: Reserve elevator access early if your building requires it, to avoid delays on moving day.

 - State licensing: In-state movers operating in the Lone Star State are legally required to be licensed by the Texas Department of Motor Vehicles (TXDMV), which issues 10-digit TXDMV numbers to commercial carriers.
-Ensure the company you choose is licensed to handle your move.
+Double-check that the moving company is properly licensed before you hire them.

 - State regulator: You can verify a Texas moving company’s license by visiting the state’s public utilities commission.

-- Moving company insurance: The amount and type of insurance movers must have depends on state regulations.
+- Moving company insurance: Every state requires moving companies to carry different levels of insurance.
 In Texas, movers typically provide Released Value Protection at no additional cost, covering items at 60 cents per pound.
 For enhanced protection, consider discussing Full Value Protection options with the moving company.
 Alternatively, explore third-party insurance providers for customized plans.
-It's crucial to understand coverage limits, potential additional costs, and read reviews to make an informed decision about your moving insurance in Texas.
+It’s crucial to understand coverage limits, potential additional costs, and read reviews to make an informed decision about your moving insurance in Texas.

 Where to live in Fort Worth